Who am I?

 After my accident – fear, confusion, and pain took hold.
 Not just mine though – my family & friends feared for my life, and began to over-protect me, even smother me at times, truth be told.
 In my confusion and pain, I allowed it and sank into it.
 I stopped blogging on my website, telling myself it was ok because I was in too much pain, I did not have the energy, the doctors were telling me again to slow down, stop trying so hard, etc. After pushing too hard too soon and ending up back in bed, I think that fear began to sink into me deeply.
 I did just enough to keep my heart fit within the limitations of my injuries, but not enough to do what was needed – and that is to lose the negative attitude and get my body back again.

 As it turns out, I have had more grand mal seizures since the Accident.
-We are not sure why, but we are narrowing in on it.
-Only about 5-10% of people with MS develop seizures.
-I happen to be one of those lucky few.
-I take medication daily to try to control it.
-I no longer drive and thus I have moved from the country into the city.
+While seizures are often not thought of as a symptom of MS, and only about 5-10% of people with MS develop seizures, they do occur… and the info is only usually shared after one hits!
+I happen to be one of those lucky few to suffer from seizures.
+I take medication daily to control it.
+For 5 years after the seizures started, I could no longer drive and thus I had to move from the country into the city.
+Once we got the seizures controlled by meds, I was able to drive again…but it changed my life permanently.
 I have changed my lifestyle to incorporate stress reducing techniques – yoga being the most important of all.
 My life has changed completely in a very short period of time.
 Yoga transformed my life…see how (Carolyne’s Yoga Transformation and journey into becoming a Certified Yoga Teacher).

 I am Carolyne Marshall – a person who has relapsing-remitting multiple sclerosis.
 But my MS does not have me.